MasteRminD6666/auth-api/README.md

 ### Links and Resources

-### Eror with herkou deplyment here is the test part you can see the admin privilage
+### Eror with heroku deplyment here is the test part you can see the admin privilage
 ![LOcalHostTest](https://github.com/MasteRminD6666/auth-api/blob/main/local%20test.gif?raw=true)
 ### Pull_request : [PR](https://github.com/MasteRminD6666/auth-api/pull/1)